Mod1fy7/Home-Lab/README.md

 # Virtual Lab
 # Cybersecurity Project

 Welcome to my  cybersecurity home lab!
 It is built to simulate real-world network environments and demonstrate practical skills in network security, system administration, and incident response.
+There are mini projects within the the home lab.

 ---